DiamondLightSource/ispyb-api/README.md

 Please see https://ispyb.readthedocs.io.

 ### Requirements
-* Python 3.6, 3.7, 3.8
+* Python 3.6, 3.7, 3.8, 3.9
 * The MySQL Connector/Python package.
 * MariaDB 10.0+ or MySQL 5.6+, but we recommend MariaDB 10.2 or later.
 * An ISPyB database installed on the above.
-See the [ispyb-database](https://github.com/DiamondLightSource/ispyb-database) repo for details.
+See the [ispyb-database](https://github.com/DiamondLightSource/ispyb-database) repository for details.

 ### Installation
 From PyPI:
 ```bash
 pip install --user ispyb
 ```
-The --user option installs the package for your own user only.
+The `--user` option installs the package for your own user only.
 You can leave it out if you want to install the package system-wide.

 To install the source code in editable mode for development:
 ```bash